stephencager/interview-assessment/README.md

 # Interview assessment for QE candidates

+Please clone this project and open it in your preferred IDE.

-Please navigate to the Feature File in this repo and write a Behavior Driven Development (BDD) style scenario in the Gherkin format.
+Once opened, navigate to the Feature File in this repo and write a Behavior Driven Development (BDD) style scenario in the Gherkin format.

+If you can, please then implement the code required to automate this scenario, in your language of choice (Java / JavaScript / Go / Python / etc).

+If there is not enough time or there are technical issues, then please just explain and give examples of how you would automate the scenario.